alonrbar/redux-classic/README.md

 #### withId

 The role of the `withId` decorator is double.
 From one hand, it enables the co-existence of two (or more) instances of the same component, each with it's own separate state.
 From the other hand, it is used to keep two separate components in sync.
+Every component, when dispatching an action attaches it's ID to the action payload.
+The reducer in it's turn reacts only to actions targeting it's component ID.
 The 'id' argument of the decorator can be anything (string, number, object, etc.).

 Example: